Payroll taxes: A small business employer’s guide

 Want to calculate payroll yourself – or get help?

 While employees may not research what each line item on a paystub means, small business owners should take the time to understand them.
-If you have any W-2 employees, you need to make sure payroll taxes are calculated on their compensation.
+If you have any W-2 employees, you must ensure payroll taxes are calculated on their compensation.

 How are payroll taxes calculated

-Small business employers can calculate payroll tax by using two figures: an employee’s total wages and various deductions.
-When you subtract the two, you arrive at an employee’s net pay.
+Small business employers can calculate payroll tax using two figures: an employee’s total wages and various deductions.
+When subtracting the two, you arrive at an employee’s net pay.

 Here are the steps you’d take to calculate payroll taxes: